salt-se/demo-1/README.md

-Demo of cloud provisioning from .map file into Softlayer and install application servers using grains, and mines.
+Demo of cloud provisioning from .map file and install application servers using grains, and mines.
 - 3 ubuntu vms
   - 2 appservers
   - 1 nginx reverse proxy